 How Morphe skyrocketed sales with influencer marketing

-One brand, Morphe, used influencer marketing to become in less than a decade one of the most powerful names in the beauty industry.
-Morphe was founded in 2008 with the very intention of using beauty influencers, particularly those on Youtube, as their primary way to generate sales.
+One brand, Morphe, used influencer marketing to become one of the most powerful names in the beauty industry in less than a decade.
+Morphe was founded in 2008 with the intention of using beauty influencers, particularly those on Youtube, as their primary way to generate sales.

 They have given many, many beauty influencers affiliate codes, but Morphe really refined the art of marketing by working very strategically with a certain few top influencers, whom they pay extra.

-They also collaborated with these influencers to create customized beauty items, like eyeshadow palettes, which the influencers then encouraged their huge followings to purchase.
+They also collaborated with these influencers to create customized beauty items, like eyeshadow palettes, which the influencers then encouraged their followers to purchase.

-This strategy paid off in a big way when Morphe’s top influencer, Jaclyn Hill, delivered Morphe 1 million sales of her palette in 6 months last year.
+This strategy paid off in a big way when Morphe’s top influencer, Jaclyn Hill, delivered Morphe 1 million sales of her palette in just six months.
 At $38/palette, that’s pretty life-changing for a brand.

 In-store retail marketing focuses exclusively on leveraging the customer’s in-store experience to promote brand and product awareness.
-Some of these strategies will also drive traffic into the store, too.
+Some of these strategies will also drive traffic into the store.

 In-store merchandising